IjzerenHein/firestorter/docs/API.md

 Document represents a document stored in the firestore no-sql database.
 It is initialized with a firestore `DocumentSnapshot` object so that it immediately has data.
-The properties are MobX observerables to enable fine grained efficient re-rendering of components.
+Document is observable so that it can be efficiently linked to a React Component using `mobx-react`'s `observer` pattern.
+This ensures that components are ony re-rendered when data that is accessed in the `render` function is changed.

 Documents are typically created by the `Collection` class but can also be explicitly created using the constructor or `Document.create`.